docpad-archive/documentation/core/debug.html.md

 title: "Debugging"
 ```

-Sometimes things go bad, and you need to get into DocPad and work out what's happening.
-Perhaps a plugin isn't working as expected, or content isn't being generated—or, you're just curious as to how to do it.
+Sometimes things go bad, and you need to get into DocPad and work out what’s happening.
+Perhaps a plugin isn’t working as expected, or content isn’t being generated—or, you’re just curious as to how to do it.

-And to do that, you'll need to get your debugging on.
+And to do that, you’ll need to get your debugging on.

-## What you'll need
+## What you’ll need

 1. Get a Webkit based browser (both [Google Chrome](http://www.google.com/chrome/) and Safari work great)